hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 but may fail instead silently being successful with risk of corruption.

 Snapshot restore has to ensure that `JobExecutionRecord` or `SnapshotVerificationRecord` is safe.
-This is 1 or 2 additional `IMap` updates.
+This is piggybacked on `JobExecutionRecord` update already made when job starts/restarts.
+This update will be changed to safe version.

-`writeJobExecutionRecordSafe` can be invoked a few times in case of concurrent `JobExecutionRecord` updates.
+`writeJobExecutionRecordSafe` can invoke `IMap` update a few times in case of concurrent `JobExecutionRecord` updates.
-This increases number of additional `IMap` updates but is unlikely.
+This increases number of `IMap` operations but is unlikely.